 In order to improve your overall mental health, I highly suggest starting a daily journaling practice, either in the morning or evening.
 By setting a specific time to journal each day, you’ll be more motivated to keep up with it until it becomes a habit.

-An amazing journal that I highly recommend is The Five Minute Journal.
+A journal that I highly recommend is The Five Minute Journal.

 There are so many reasons why I love this journal (other than the fact that it’s so aesthetically pleasing), but one major reason is that it’s not only quick and easy to use, but I get so much value from it.